SM Spirituality Media

 In the index

-Pam Gregory is the index's most consistent voice on the contemporary Western tradition — her bi-monthly updates work the major transits in plain English without leaning on jargon.
-Her work on the long Pluto-in-Capricorn period (2008-2024) and the current Pluto-in-Aquarius transit (until 2044) are the cleanest explanations in the index of why the major outer-planet movements are felt collectively rather than only individually.
+Pam Gregory is the index's most consistent voice on the contemporary Western tradition.
+Her bi-monthly updates cover major transits in plain English, without relying on jargon.
+Her work on the Pluto-in-Capricorn period (2008–2024) and the ongoing Pluto-in-Aquarius transit (until 2044) offers some of the clearest explanations in the index of why outer-planet movements are felt collectively, not only individually.

 — end of entry —